karnegre/slf-classifier/README.md

 ### Prerequisites

 - Python 3.7 or higher
-- Required Python packages listed in `requirements.txt`
+- Dependencies listed in `requirements.txt`

----

 ### Installation